 the office Christmas party in The Wild Affair

 The Wild Affair (1965) is a little-known film from the swinging 60s!
-Almost the entire movie takes place at an office Christmas party—like they don’t have anymore—at fancy cosmetics company in London.
+Almost the entire movie takes place at an office Christmas party—like they don’t have anymore—at a fancy cosmetics company in London.
 Filmed in 1963, but not released until 1965, the movie fell through the cracks.
 It stars Nancy Kwan as Marjorie Lee, a young office assistant who is about to be married and is having some doubts about her romantic choices.
 When she looks in the mirror, she sees her alter ego, Sandra, a sexier version of herself staring back at her.
 Sandra encourages Marjorie to let herself go and mix it up with as many men as possible before she settles down to a life of ironing and housekeeping.
 Marjorie’s last day at work just happens to land on the date for the office Christmas party and just the place for our heroine to perhaps have a last fling before the wedding.
 As the workday begins, Marjorie is romanced by an overseas salesman and just about every male in her office, especially at the party when the alcohol starts flowing.
 The makeup artist at Marjorie’s company makes her over in what he calls the “vampire look.”
 When Marjorie looks in the mirror, she sees Sandra, her sexier self.
 At first she’s startled, but then decides to go with it.
 Kwan is terrific as Marjorie and she is dressed by designer Mary Quant and given an iconic hairstyle by the soon-to-be famous Vidal Sassoon.
 Will Marjorie have a fling at the office party or will she remain true to her fiance?
 The film features great support from a British cast that includes Terry-Thomas as the adulterous head of the cosmetics company.

-Backstory: The release of the movie was held up for a year, which pretty much doomed it to obscurity.
+Backstory: The release of the movie was held up for over a year, which pretty much doomed it to obscurity.
 Had it been released in 1963, it would have been cutting edge, but when released in 1965, its edge had worn off.
 Vidal Sasson’s short cut on Kwan caused a sensation when she was pictured in the U.K. edition of Vogue.